miikaah/musa/README.md

 ##### 25.6.2019

+- feat: Create a different kind of library view that shows album covers
 - feat: Add app menu, which enables clipboard
 - feat: Disable global key listeners when target is not BODY